biopragmatics/oquat/docs/invalids/prefix/swo.md

-# EDAM
+# swo: Software ontology

+This page summarize the different resources that reference `swo` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['SWO']
+1 variants on the standard prefix were found: ['SWO'].

-## `ms`
+## `ms`: Mass spectrometry ontology

-Identifiers for this prefix are given correctly in Mass spectrometry ontology.
+Identifiers for this prefix are given incorrectly correctly in `ms`.

 | external_xref                             |   usages_count | usages                                          |
 |-------------------------------------------|----------------|-------------------------------------------------|